barronbytes/ai-agent/README.md

 ### Safeguards

 The program grants read _and_ write privileges to a codebase.
 This can be dangerous!
-As a safegaurd, the program's actions are limited to a single directory.
-The user defines this constraint as the `WORKING_DIR` environmental variable found inside the `.env` file.
-Additionally, users can set values for `SYSTEM_PROMPT` to define AI agent behavior and `MAX_ITERATIONS` to prevent an infinite loop of function calls.
+Safeguards taken throughout this project included: (1) safely storing API keys; (2) limiting read-write privileges to a single directory; (3) protecting against directory traversal; (4) using timeout limits when running subprocesses; (5) setting an iteration limit to avoid infite agent call loops; and (6) setting a character limit for output to preserve tokens.
+Error handling was used, but did not cover all edge cases.

+Safegaurds (1), (2), (5), and (6) are implemented via environmental variables in the the `.env` file, which the `.gitignore` file then protects from public exposure.
+Safeguards (3) and (4) are implemented via files in the `./functions/` folder.

 ### User Prompts